Russo-Swedish War (1495–1497): War

+Result

+In modern historiography, there are different assessments of the war, for example, there are several works that confirm that the war ended with a Swedish victory.
+Russian historian Alexander Filyushkin disagrees with them.
+He believes that the end of the war cannot allow us to state the winner, so the war ended in a draw.
+Another historian, Yuri Alekseev, expresses a similar opinion, he points out that the war did not lead the parties to a decisive result, but clarifies that the war may have ended in a small favor for the Russians.
+Finnish historian Lena Huldén says that Russia "lacked success" in the war.

 Trivia

 The conflict is known in Sweden as the Stures' Russian War (Sturarnas ryska krig) after Sten Sture the Elder and Svante Nilsson.
 Confusingly, Svante Nilsson actually belonged to the Natt och Dag family rather than the Sture family, but he was distantly related to Sten, and moreover his son Sten Svantesson later adopted the surname Sture (and is therefore known as Sten Sture the Younger), and so Svante is often described as a Sture himself.